UT Tyler Web Publishing Standards

 - Use text links rather than graphics for hyperlinks.
 In general, text links are more easily recognized as clickable, they download faster, and it is usually easier to convey a link’s destination in text, rather than with the use of an image.

 - To aid searches, repeat your keywords and their synonyms throughout your copy, particularly in headers and subheaders.

 Don’t Break the Back Button

 - Use standard redirects instead of a “refresh” or on links from front pages to redirect a website.
-With Refresh, every time the user clicks Back, the browser returns to a page that bounces the user forward again.
+With refresh, every time the user clicks "Back", the browser returns to a page that bounces the user forward again.
 For correct redirect code, contact firstname.lastname@example.org.